 Flatten the ball with the heel of your hand, then roll it out until the piece of clay is a little larger than your Plastic Doily.

 Put your patterned disc face down on top of the clay and with even pressure use the rolling pin to press the pattern into the clay.

 I rolled mine out fairly thin to a thickness of approximately 2mm.

 With the patterned disc still on top of the clay carefully trim off the excess clay.

-Still with the disc on top of the clay give it another gentle roll with the rolling pin – the aim here is not to make it any thinner but to insure an even thickness.
+Still, with the disc on top of the clay give it another gentle roll with the rolling pin.

 Again trim any excess bits.

-Now carefully peel you mat/disc away from the clay.
+Now carefully peel your mat/disc away from the clay.

-Ensuring the patterned side of the clay is on the outside gently roll into a cone.
+Ensuring the patterned side of the clay is on the outside gently roll it into a cone.

-Use a small dab of water to help the adhere the outer edge.
+Use a small dab of water to help it adhere to the outer edge.